Akshay6890/PANW-Hackathon-Code/README.md

 ### Advanced Features

-**AI Entry Rewriting**
+**AI-Powered Insights**
-- Click the ✨ button to paraphrase your entry
+- Groq API generates smart insights about your mood patterns
-- Great for refining your thoughts
+- AI summaries of your weekly and monthly entries
-- Uses Hugging Face Text-Rewriter model
+- Personalized greetings based on your journaling history

 **Export Your Data**
 - Click **Export** to download `journal_backup.json`